 We don’t want to limit your ability to change your mind.
 The price is based on the number of days/weeks that we estimate we’ll need to accomplish everything you’ve told us you want to achieve, but we’re happy to be flexible.
 If you want to change your mind or add anything new, that won’t be a problem as we’ll provide a separate estimate for the additional work.

-Reasonable alterations might include changing some prices or opening hours; perhaps adding a few images or changing contact details on an occasional basis.
-All of that is fine, but realistically we cannot spend several hours every week adding new products or radically changing your website for free.
+Reasonable alterations might include changing some prices or opening hours; perhaps altering contact details on an occasional basis.
+All of that is fine and we can generally do this quickly for free.
+Realistically we cannot spend hours adding new products or radically changing your website for free.
 In cases like these you probably want a Bespoke solution that includes a CMS.